-The Strategy uses the following sustainability indicators to measure the attainment of the environmental and social characteristics promoted by the Strategy:
+The Strategy uses the following sustainability indicators to measure the attainment of the sustainable investment objective of the Strategy:

-- GHG Intensity The Strategy seeks to have a portfolio with a weighted average GHG intensity that is lower than the Benchmark. - ESG Score The Strategy seeks to have a portfolio with a weighted average ESG score, as measured by a Data Provider, that is higher than the Benchmark. - Sustainable Investments The Strategy seeks to have a portfolio that is composed of a minimum of 5% of investments that constitute a Sustainable Investment. - ESG Minimum Standards The Strategy applies comprehensive and robust ESG exclusionary screens to prevent the Strategy from including Investee Companies that do not meet Fisher Investments' minimum ESG criteria that take into account certain environmental and social considerations
+- Sustainable Investments The Strategy will be composed entirely of Sustainable Investments (other than cash, cash equivalents and money market instruments). - ESG Minimum Standards As an additional overlay, the Strategy applies comprehensive and robust ESG exclusionary screens to prevent the Strategy from including Investee Companies that do not meet Fisher Investments' minimum ESG criteria that take into account certain environmental and social considerations.

-The sustainability indicators used by the Strategy to measure the attainment of its promoted environmental and social characteristics are monitored and are managed through the control mechanisms described below:
+The sustainability indicators used by the Strategy to measure the attainment of its sustainable investment objective are monitored and are managed through the control mechanisms described below:

-- ESG Score and GHG Intensity indicators: These indicators are monitored on a periodic basis (no less than quarterly) by comparing the Strategy's portfolio's ESG Score and Carbon Intensity against the Benchmark.
-If either indicator is not meeting its target, Fisher Investments will take corrective action, which will likely include making adjustments to the Investee Companies in the Strategy's portfolio that will result in such indicator meeting its target. - Sustainable Investments indicator: This indicator is monitored on a periodic basis (no less than quarterly) by calculating the weight of the Strategy's portfolio in Sustainable Investments through the use of data from a Data Provider.
-If the weight of the Sustainable Investments in the Strategy's portfolio is less than 5%, Fisher Investments will take corrective action, which will likely include making adjustments to the Investee Companies in the Strategy's portfolio that will result in such indicator meeting its target. - ESG Minimum Standards indicator: This indicator is monitored on an on-going basis (typically daily) using data from a Data Provider.
+- Sustainable Investments indicator: This indicator is monitored on a periodic basis (no less than quarterly) by reviewing all investments in the Strategy's portfolio (other than cash, cash equivalents and money market instruments) to ensure they meet the definition of a Sustainable Investment.
+If any Investee Company included in the Strategy no longer is considered to be a Sustainable Investment, such Investee Company will be elevated for removal from the Strategy consistent with Fisher Investments' monitoring policies. - ESG Minimum Standards indicator: This indicator is monitored on an on-going basis (typically daily) using data from a Data Provider.
 Fisher Investments checks the Strategy's Investee Companies against the ESG Minimum Standards to see if any Investee Companies no longer pass.
 Any Investee Company that no longer passes the ESG Minimum Standards will be elevated for removal from the Strategy consistent with Fisher Investments' monitoring policies.